 SebecTec IPTimelapse IP webcam automatically takes pictures from your IP camera or read .jpg images directly from a website to upload, archive and make a time lapse video from them.
 It can also be used as a stand-alone time-lapse tool with many unique features.
 Great for construction time-lapse projects, weather stations or long term time-lapse projects.
 Has archiving, on image local weather and Lat/Long sunrise/sunset on/off option and more.
-Windows 7 and 8 compatible.
+Windows XP, 7 and 8 compatible.
 For your security and trust IPTimelapse by SebecTec LLC is digitally signed software.

 5-day full-function trial.
 Scroll down for the download.